Deir Baalbah: Pre-2011

+Syrian revolution

+In 2011 the Deir Baalbah neighborhood was among the first areas in Homs to stage demonstrations against the Syrian regime and in support of Daraa.
+On May 20, 2011 the Assad regime carried out the first massacre in Tal al-Nasr, killing and wounding dozens.
+The neighbourhood fell under the control of the rebels for a period in early 2012, then returned to the hands of the regime in April of the same year.
+The regime carried out a second massacre in April, with 199 killed by Shabiha and security forces.

+The Farouq Brigade regained control of the neighborhood in September 2012, aiming to break the siege of Homs by reaching Khalidiya via the Bayada neighborhood.
+At least eleven of the Brigade were killed by shells or Syrian snipers in a raid at the end of October.
+The regime retook the area on December 30, 2012, carrying out a third massacre which claimed the lives of 220 people.
+On Saturday, December 7, 2024 Hay'at Tahrir al-Sham took control of the Deir Baalbah neighborhood during the Homs offensive, twelve years after it fell to the regime.
+According to a World Bank Group report, 100 percent of the buildings in Deir Baalbah were damaged during the conflict.

 Landmarks

-Most of the buildings in the old neighborhood were made of black stone and mud, the most important of which is the Omar Ibn Al-Khattab Mosque, which is located in the middle of the neighborhood and is considered the oldest mosque in it and has become a symbol of it.
-Residents say that the monastery was the site of the mosque.
-There is also the Manzil of Deir Baalba (the Sheikh's Manzil), built of blue stones.
-There are a number of ancient landmarks in Deir Baalba that have added historical importance to it, such as the College of Petroleum and Chemical Engineering.
+Most of the buildings in the old neighborhood were made of black stone and mud, the most important being the Omar Ibn Al-Khattab Mosque, reputedly the oldest mosque in Deir Baalbah and now a symbol of the neighborhood.There are a number of other ancient landmarks in Deir Baalbah that have added historical importance to it, including the Manzil of Deir Baalbah ("the Sheikh's Manzil"), built of blue stones.

-(Considered the second largest in the Middle East in this specialization) The Higher Institute of Chemical and Petroleum Engineering was established by Decree No. 2021 dated May 25, 1973, and was then affiliated with the Ministry of Higher Education.
-Following the issuance of Decree No. 44 dated September 14, 1979, establishing Al-Baath University, the Higher Institute became one of its faculties and is known as the Faculty of Chemical and Petroleum Engineering.
-Located in the Deir Baalba neighborhood, approximately five kilometers east of the center of Homs, the institute has now relocated to a new location within the university's main campus within the city.
+The Higher Institute of Chemical and Petroleum Engineering, then affiliated with the Ministry of Higher Education, was established in Deir Baalba by Decree No. 2021 dated May 25, 1973.
+Following the issuance of Decree No. 44 dated September 14, 1979 establishing Al-Baath University (now Homs University), the Higher Institute became one of its faculties and is now known as the Faculty of Chemical and Petroleum Engineering.
 This faculty was the only one of its kind in Syria before a similar faculty was opened at Al-Furat University.

-It also houses the Hamza Agricultural School, which covers an area of 45,000 square meters (forty-five acres).
-It is the only agricultural school in Homs, and along with basic education, it teaches the subject of agriculture (theoretical and practical).
-It contains the Abu Bakr Al-Siddiq Institute for teaching Sharia and memorizing the Qur'an, the automatic oven for making bread, the Deir Baalba Sports Club, Al-Biruni Park near Al-Biruni School in the northern district in the Al-Amur area, and the southern district park.It also has a large water pump in the kasarah area.
+The neighborhood also houses the Hamza Muhammad Hamza School, the only agricultural school in Homs, which covers an area of 45,000 square meters (forty-five acres).
+It also contains the Abu Bakr Al-Siddiq Institute for teaching sharia and memorizing the Qur'an; the automatic oven for the bread industry; the Deir Baalbah Sports Club; Al-Biruni Park near Al-Biruni School in the Al-Amur area of the northern district; and the southern district park.
+It also has a large water pump in the Kasarah area.